guinetn/basecamp/app/assets/books/cloud/containers_docker_dockerfile.md

     ADD --chown=1 files* /somedir/
     ADD --chown=10:11 files* /somedir/

+    !
+COPY add files/dirs to the container

 CMD

     Run any command when the Docker image is started.
     Use only one CMD instruction in a Dockerfile.

+    provide defaults for an executing container.
+These defaults can include an executable, or they can omit the executable, in which case you must specify an ENTRYPOINT instruction as well.

+    Forms of CMD instruction
+        CMD ["executable","param1","param2"] (exec form, this is the preferred form) CMD ["param1","param2"] (as default parameters to ENTRYPOINT) CMD command param1 param2 (shell form)
+        CMD ["npm", "start"]

 COPY
-    copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>
+    copies new files or directories from <src> and adds them to the filesystem of THE CONTAINER at the path <dest>
     COPY [--chown=<user>:<group>] <src>... <dest>
     COPY [--chown=<user>:<group>] ["<src>",... "<dest>"]
     COPY hom?.txt /mydir/
     COPY hom* /mydir/

+    !
+Add add files/dirs to the image

 ENV <key>=<value> ...
     Set container environment variables.
 Persist if container is run from the resulting image